italloramon/api_todo_tasks/README.md

 # How to use

 Requirements:
-- Install django and django rest frameworkd
+- Install django and django rest framework

     ```pip install django```<br>
     ```pip install djangorestframework```